 Others might have a difficult relationship with their own body, or unusual experiences such as hearing voices.
-Our mental health includes moments of great distress and pain as well as our everyday sense of wellbeing and resilience.
+Our mental health includes moments of great distress and pain, as well as everyday sense of wellbeing and resilience.

-What is going on can be obvious to others, like when someone is getting very angry or upset a lot.
-Or it can be something that stays hidden and is difficult for others to see or understand.
-If someone is feeling very worried or thinking very negatively about themselves, it could remain private and not be noticed by others.
+What is going on can be obvious to others, like when someone gets very angry or upset a lot.
+Or it can be something that stays hidden and difficult for others to see or understand.
+If someone feels very worried or thinks very negatively about themselves, it could remain private and unnoticed by others.

 What challenges our mental health?

-To get a good understanding of what’s going on with someone’s mental health we need to look broadly at what is going on in their life now.
+To understand someone’s mental health, we need to look broadly at what is going on in their life right now.

 We also need to consider what has happened in the past.
-Relationships, levels of stress, physical health, experiences growing up, thinking style and significant life events are some of the things that might contribute to our mental health, either positively or negatively.
+Things like relationships, levels of stress, physical health, experiences growing up, thinking style and significant life events are important.
+These might contribute to our mental health, either positively or negatively.

-Mental health difficulties and emotional distress are often an understandable response to events or circumstance in our lives.
-In Jigsaw we believe that we all have mental and emotional health that we need to look after as best we can.
+Mental health difficulties and emotional distress are often an understandable response to events or circumstances in our lives.
+In Jigsaw, we believe we all have mental and emotional health that needs to be looked after.

 It will change depending on our life experience and circumstances.
 We also know that we will all experience difficulties and distress at times in our lives.

 All professionals agree that anyone experiencing mental health difficulties, or worries about their mental health, should be able to access support.